ingvijonasson/ljomi/content/articles/focus-an-approach-to-interactive-elements.md

 ## When the default does not work out

 There will be instances where the ring might look less good or sometimes even awkward.
 In these cases you might want to come up with better visuals for the element.
 This might be the brand or logo of the site or you might want to style form elements differently than other interactive elements.
-This could be done by changing e.g the text color or background color or adding a custom border or a combination of any of these.
+This could be done by changing the text color or background color or adding a custom border or a combination of any of these.

 ## Conclusion

-The focus ring is there in your browser by default.
+The focus ring is implemented into your browser by default.
 Let’s not break the experience and therefore never remove it.
-By prioritizing the focus ring styles for all interactive elements and improving it's style you do prioritize the user experience and foster accessibility.
+By prioritizing the focus ring styles for all interactive elements and improving it's style you prioritize the user experience and foster accessibility.
 Then when needed adjust the experience for the elements that need a different styles.

 <p class="codepen" data-height="300" data-default-tab="css,result" data-slug-hash="abLPdyr" data-preview="true" data-editable="true" data-user="ingvoo" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/ingvoo/pen/abLPdyr">